mtur2007/SetPrint/Development_files/ver_0_3_0/pypi_README.md

         <img src="https://raw.githubusercontent.com/mtur2007/SetPrint/main/Development_files/md_images/Y_Axis.png" width="600" alt="サンプル画像">

         This axis maintains the order alignment of parallel arrays expanded in the y direction.
-        ※ With the setting `f`, even if dimensions differ, arrays within the same range are displayed in one line so that mismatches can still be recognized.

     - ## x-Axis – Alignment of Array `Dimensions`/Parallel Elements in the x Direction

         <img src="https://raw.githubusercontent.com/mtur2007/SetPrint/main/Development_files/md_images/X_Axis.png" width="600" alt="サンプル画像">

         This axis maintains the dimensional alignment of parallel arrays expanded in the x direction.

+        Note: With the 'f' option, even if the dimensions differ, dimensions within the specified range are displayed on one line, making it impossible to detect mismatches in dimensions.

     ---